 click to call

-There have been an alarming amount of earthquakes in the US over the past few years, specifically in Alaska, California, Hawaii, Oregon and Utah, including a few others.
+There have been an alarming number of earthquakes in the US over the past few years, specifically in Alaska, California, Hawaii, Oregon, and Utah, among others.
 The buildings that have been affected the most in these states are non-ductile buildings (concrete structures) that have not been retrofitted.

-The designs and construction of new buildings in CA, for example, are now designed for Life Safety design to help in an earthquake.
-Older buildings are going to lack those important details which means a much less safe building than you might realize.
+For example, the designs and construction of new buildings in CA are now designed for Life Safety design to help in an earthquake.
+Older buildings will lack those important details, which means they are much less safe than you might realize.

-California is littered with hundreds of buildings that are non-ductile buildings.
-These are buildings that have not been retrofitted and are incredibly dangerous.
+California is littered with hundreds of non-ductile buildings.
+These buildings have not been retrofitted and are incredibly dangerous.

 What Is a Non-Ductile Building?